PolyAI named to Forbes AI 50 2023 list

 Despite your best efforts, the structured format of an RFP document can limit your ability to communicate your specific requirements and business needs effectively.

-Conversational AI projects require a high degree of collaboration and customization.
+Call center voice AI projects require a high degree of collaboration and customization.
 That’s why it is essential to use the sales process to work with vendors, ask questions, share ideas, and understand how the technology will drive better outcomes specific to your business needs.

 Don’t just fill out forms – engage with your potential partners to ensure they can add value to your business.

-They are time and resource intensive
+They are time and resource-intensive

 Issuing and reviewing an RFP is a significant investment of time, money, and effort for your business.
 It can be challenging, with multiple departments and stakeholders required to issue the RFP.